bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ```

-### Multiple Locations
+### Multiple locations

 Orders can have multiple shipment locations.
-There needs to be more than one product or quantity of a product and more than one shipping addresses.
-A shipping address can be added either during the create or using an update.
+There needs to be more than one product or quantity of a product and more than one shipping address.
+You can add a shipping address either during the creation or update of an order.

-To ship to multiple locations create an order shipment for each location and items.
-Only one POST request per shipment.
+To ship to multiple locations, create an order shipment for each location and item.
+You can only make one POST request per shipment.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

 <!-- theme:  -->
-### Shipping Address
+### Shipping address
 > When adding shipping addresses during an order PUT or POST, the API will allow you to add more than is necessary.

 </div>
 </div>
 </div>

-### Custom Quotes
+### Custom quotes
-An order can be created with a `shipping_cost_ex_tax` and `shipping_cost_inc_tax`.
-This is a way to add a custom shipping amount to an order.
-This can be added when creating or updating an order.
+You can create an order with `shipping_cost_ex_tax` and `shipping_cost_inc_tax`.
+Also, you can use these values to add a custom shipping amount to an order during creation or to update an order.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

 <!-- theme:  -->
-### Shipping Cost
+### Shipping cost
-> Both `shipping_cost_ex_tax` and `shipping_cost_inc_tax` must be included otherwise, the final order amount will not be calculated correctly.
+> You must include both `shipping_cost_ex_tax` and `shipping_cost_inc_tax`; otherwise, the final order amount will not calculate correctly.

 </div>
 </div>
 </div>

-### Shipping Carrier
+### Shipping carrier
 Generating a quote through a shipping carrier is currently not supported.
-A shipping carrier can be specified when creating an Order Shipment.
-The quote can be generate elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct..
+You can specify a shipping carrier when creating an order shipment.
+You can generate the quote elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct.

 ## Taxes
 Tax will be calculated based on the tax rules specified in the store, except in the case of automatic taxes.
 However, in both cases, you can optionally override the tax values by specifying `price_inc_tax` and `price_ex_tax`.